 NRC establishes regulations for licensing the sale, use, and disposal of radioactive materials.
 Licensing requirements for the use of radioactive materials in consumer products are based on the quantity and radioactivity of the materials.
-Generally, NRC does not regulate antiques, but there are a few exception depending on the origin of the radiation source and the source strength.
+Generally, NRC does not regulate antiques, but there are a few exceptions depending on the origin of the radiation source and the source strength.

 U.S. Environmental Protection Agency (EPA)

-What you can do to protect yourself
+What you can do

-March 12, 2012.
+August 14, 2014.
 U.S. Environmental Protection Agency, Radiation Protection

-|Is Anything We Use in Everyday Life Radioactive?
+|Is Anything We Use in Everyday Life Radioactive

-March 12, 2012.
+August 14, 2014.
 Health Physics Society

 |Heavy-element chemistry at Los Alamos

-September 17, 2012.
+August 14, 2014.
 U.S. Department of Energy, Los Alamos National Laboratory

 |What Were They Drinking?
 Researchers Investigate Radioactive Crock Pots

-September 17, 2012.
-National Institute of Standards and Technology
+August 14, 2014.
+U.S. Department of Commerce, National Institute of Standards and Technology